 - Locate the breaker titled “furnace” or “heat,” and make sure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- With one hand, firmly turn the breaker to the “on” spot.
-If the breaker instantly trips and pops back to “off,” don’t try to reset it and call an expert from Kirkfield Heating & Air Conditioning at 204-272-8128 immediately.
+- With one hand, firmly turn the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and call an expert from Kirkfield Heating & Air Conditioning at 204-272-8128 immediately.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one standard wall switch located on or near it.

 - Ensure the switch is facing up in the “on” placement.
 If it was shut off, anticipate your furnace could take up to five minutes to turn on.
 (If you’re unsure where to find your furnace, check your basement, garage or utility closet.
 It could also be in a crawl space or attic.)

 When we think about furnace problems, a dirty, clogged air filter is regularly the top offender.

 - Your heating system won’t stay on, or it may get too hot from restricted airflow.